Vivian Beer

 Vivian Beer (born 1977) is an American designer of metal furniture.
+Her business is called Vivian Beer Studio Works, and is based in Pembroke, New Hampshire.

-Early life
+Early life and education

-Beer was born in 1977 in Bar Harbor, Maine.
+Vivian Beer was born in 1977, in Bar Harbor, Maine.

-Education

-In 2000, Beer received a bachelor's degree in sculpture from the Maine College of Art in Portland, Maine, graduating with honors. in 2004 she received a master's degree in Metalsmithing from the Cranbrook Academy of Art in Bloomfield Hills, Michigan.
-She has participated in artist residencies since 1996.
+In 2000, Beer received a bachelor's degree in sculpture from the Maine College of Art & Design in Portland, Maine, graduating with honors. in 2004 she received a master's degree in metalsmithing from the Cranbrook Academy of Art in Bloomfield Hills, Michigan.

+She is married to Mariana Rosas Garcia.

 Career

-Beer's artwork is often a blend of automotives and other hardware, typically metal, to create unique pieces of furniture.
+Beer's artwork is often a blend of automotive and other hardware, typically metal, to create unique pieces of furniture.
 Her studio uses many of the same tools an auto body shop would have to mend and paint cars.
 Her designs involve many complex curves that are not easy to replicate using steel.
 She must hammer, bend, and then curve the material on an English wheel.
 Next, they are welded, sandblasted, and finally painted into the desired shapes - all by hand - by Beer.
 Her projects often include abstract style benches, chairs, and other outdoor sculptures with sleek finishes.
 Her work is often a collaboration of the surrounding nature and culture of where it will be placed.
 The variety of designs, textures, patterns, and colors in her assortment of work express this goal.

 Recognition

-Beer's success in designing and making furniture has been recognized by many, including Ellen DeGeneres.
-Beer was featured on Ellen’s Design Challenge, an American furniture design competition, and won the challenge along with a cash prize.
-Following this win, she was awarded several prestigious fellowships.
-In particular, the John D. Mineck furniture fellowship granted her the opportunity to travel the country in an RV for inspiration.
+Beer was featured on Ellen’s Design Challenge, an American TV series and furniture design competition in 2016, and she won the challenge along with a cash prize.
+She was featured on The Take magazine's cover in 2016 as “Manchester’s Sexy Industrialist” for her fine, yet functional art.

+She was awarded the John D. Mineck furniture fellowship granted her the opportunity to travel the country in an RV for inspiration.
 She had the experience working at the National Air and Space Museum researching American aeronautic design history in which she received the Smithsonian Artist Research Fellowship for.
 Along with this, she was amongst the few artists to be awarded $50,000 from United States Artists.
-She was featured on The Take magazine's cover as “Manchester’s Sexy Industrialist” for her fine, yet functional art.
 Beer was the recipient of the Alumni Achievement Award from Cranbrook Academy, which recognizes alumni who succeed early in their career.

+In 2026, Beer was named as a Fellow of the American Craft Council (ACC).